top of page

 As most first responders understand, they are not the only ones that have to deal with the unique demands of this dangerous and stressful career.
 Oftentimes, spouses, children, friends, and other family members suffer the secondary losses of a responder and his/her job.

-Bayview Therapy has a team of qualified counselors with specialty focuses including couples counseling or marriage therapy, counseling for addiction and mental health concerns, and family therapy for first responders with children and teens.
+Bayview Therapy has a team of qualified counselors with specialty focuses including couples counseling or marriage therapy, anxiety therapy, and family therapy for first responders with children and teens.
 We have the ability to support your entire family system so that you can focus on yourself and get back to being the best parent, partner, friend, and responder you can be.

 What can I expect from my first session?